 Figure 1 Example of Network Topology in Factory Environment

+End-to-End (E2E) network topology for a factory today is configured by combination of wired LAN, such as 802.3, IEEE802-based and non-IEEE802 wireless technologies.

+In order for factory IoT system to work well, a higher layer End to End coordination system is needed to configure, manage, and control data frames/streams that are transported in a mix of different technologies with varying QoS performance and attributes.

-Traditionally, wireless communications have not been so popular in the manufacturing field.
+Traditionally, wireless communications have not been popular in the manufacturing field.
 There are still many stand-alone machines managed manually by skilled workers.
-Advanced factories, on the other hand, have been using communication networks called fieldbus which is a wireline network.
-One of reasons not to use wireless commutations is that they have been believed to operate possibly instable in some cases.
+Advanced factories, on the other hand, have been using communication networks called fieldbus, a type of wireline network.
+One of the reasons wireless commutations have not been used extensively in factories is because there are doubts about their stability and reliability.
 Technology developments as well as standardization are keys to success for wireless utilization.
-Once success, it facilities more use of IoT devices resulting in productivity improvement in the factories.
+If these efforts are proven successful, wireless use for IoT connectivity in factory will increase resulting in more flexibility in the manufacturing process and improved productivity within the factory environment.